ycheng22/ycheng22.github.io/_pages/about.md

   * Developed Python code to retrieve phase of protein from X-ray data by iterative direct phasing method
   * Programmed script to run code on cluster, improved convergence rate by employing data weighting strategy
   * Extended this method to proteins with low solvent (<65%) by employing non-crystallographic symmetry (NCS)
-  * Unveiled two total new proteins’ outline, started from the outline to retrieve phases

 * Accenture: Research Intern, Mar 2016 - Jun 2016
   * Implemented risk-based power network security assessment, provided warning if security risk above threshold